Summer 2018 Adjunct Instructors

 Evans’ current research focuses on social work education, specifically the role of peer mentoring in doctoral student learning.

 Emily Fischer-Rodríguez is an independent clinician, with private practice in Northampton, and works as a consultant with Baystate High Street Pediatrics in Springfield, Massachusetts, in an early childhood mental health program.
 Fischer-Rodríguez is also a clinical supervisor with A Full Circle Adoptions, supporting expectant and adoptive parents.
 Over the course of her career, she has worked with families in a variety of settings, including preschools, primary care clinics, residential programs and outpatient mental health facilities.
-Fischer-Rodríguez earned her M.S.W. from the Smith College School for Social Work, and has served as a field faculty advisor.
+Fischer-Rodríguez earned her M.S.W. from the Smith College School for Social Work, and has served as a field faculty adviser.

 Nathalie Fischer-Rodríguez earned her M.S.W. from the Smith College School for Social Work, focusing on spiritual practices with end-of-life and palliative care clinicians.
 As a SSW student, she was a recipient of the Dean’s Merit Scholarship.
 Fischer-Rodríguez is currently a medical social worker in the oncology/hematology program at Baystate Franklin Medical Center in Greenfield, Massachusetts, supporting patients and families through cancer diagnosis and treatment.
 Prior to this, she was a behavioral health consultant at Baystate Brightwood Health Center in Springfield, Massachusetts.
 Fischer-Rodríguez’s training included positions at VA hospitals and respite facilities in palliative and end-of-life care.
 Before pursuing graduate work, Fischer-Rodríguez designed and directed a volunteer program for the Amazon Health Project in Peru.
 She is also a Hatha yoga teacher and a certified Reiki practitioner.